 The Conservation Team has since established its identity on Ascension and has made steady progress in conserving and promoting the Island’s fantastic biodiversity.
 With the support of Ascension Island Government and project funding from dedicated overseas organisations such as RSPB, OTEP, JNCC and the Darwin Initiative, we have undertaken a number of projects aimed at conserving Ascension’s flora and fauna and also controlling the spread of alien invasives on the Island.
 Details of these projects, past and present, can be found on the Projects page of this website.

 In addition to project funding support we also have a number of links with other UK Overseas Territories Governments, Universities, Non Governmental Organisations and other institutes.
 Working with our partners we carry out practical conservation and also a number of research projects.
-If you would like any more informaiton about our work or working with us then please do not hesitate to get in touch (firstname.lastname@example.org) and we hope that you enjoy viewing our website!
+If you would like any more information about our work or working with us then please do not hesitate to get in touch (email@example.com).
+An Environmental Research Permit is required to conduct research on the Island – you can find more information about that and the form here.
+We hope that you enjoy viewing our website!

 We currently have 12 members of staff working on various projects to safeguard and investigate Ascension Island’s biodiversity.